AlbertHernandez/nestjs-service-template/README.md

 When we start creating some new service based on NestJS most often we just use the Nest cli for starting a new service that already give us some convention and structure for our project.
 This is a good starting point however I was missing a couple of interesting things that almost all services should have to be ready to deploy to production like fully dockerized, ensuring coding conventions...

-For this reason I created this custom skeleton for new services based on this framework, with everything I would like to have to start developing a service with the best practices but with a simple file structure so later developers can change to implement their logic.
+For this reason I created this custom template for new services based on this framework, with everything I would like to have to start developing a service with the best practices but with a simple file structure so later developers can change to implement their logic.

-Here we are not providing any specific architecture like hexagonal architecture or others, this is like a simple skeleton where later we can customize and create the architecture we need.
+Here we are not providing any specific architecture like hexagonal architecture or others, this is like a simple template where later we can customize and create the architecture we need.

-## 🌟 What is including this skeleton?
+## 🌟 What is including this template?

 1. 🐳 Fully dockerized service ready for development and production environments with the best practices for docker, trying to provide a performance and small image just with the code we really need in your environments.
 2. 👷 Use [SWC](https://swc.rs/) for compiling and running the tests of the service.
 As commented in the own [NestJS docs](https://docs.nestjs.com/recipes/swc), this is approximately x20 times faster than default typescript compiler that is the one that comes by default in NestJS.